nicc777/exploring-aws-kinesis/labs/lab3-non-kinesis-example/README.md

 ![VPC Design](../../images/vpc_design.png)

+> _**Interesting Observation**_: The proxy server responds with a HTTP code 400 during health checks.
+THis is actually OK, and therefore the 400 code is used in the Target Group health checks to assume a healthy state.

 TODO for this stack:

-* Add a Load Balancer for the Proxy Server
+* ~~Add a Load Balancer for the Proxy Server~~
 * ~~Replace the SSH access with SSM Connect via the console (remove external SSH dependency)~~
 * Add Route 53 entries for the Load Balancer (internet-proxy.DOMAIN)